Caitlin-B/nc-news/README.md

 # NC news API

-NC news is a web application which acts as a resource of news articles, allowing users to create a username, and post and vote on articles and comments under a variety of topics.
+NC news is a web application which acts as a resource of news articles, allowing users to create a password protected account and log in using JSON Web Tokens.
+Users can then post and vote on articles and comments under a variety of topics.

 Hosted: https://cb-news.herokuapp.com/api